dan-osul/ZeekMde/README.md

 ###  Test 1, finding New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/redcanaryco/

-I've redacted the full command in this doco, but did a really broad search across the DeviceNetworkEvents table, and returned no results for the explicit URL containing "redcanaryco".
+I've redacted the full command in this doco, but did a really broad search across the DeviceNetworkEvents table, and returned no results for the explicit URL containing "redcanaryco" and a few other variations.
 Searching again for github, I found two DnsConnectionInspected entries from Zeek.
 Kind of helpful as a way to start understanding the data available to us but sad we didn't get great visibility to the specific repo.
 Lets see what we can do with the DNS requests.

 ![Alt text](/img/image-3.png)